Rehab for Stroke

 The stroke rehab program

-The outlook for people who have had a stroke today is more hopeful than ever.
+The outlook for people who've had a stroke is more hopeful than ever today.
 This is due to advances in both stroke treatment and rehab.
 Stroke rehab works best when you, your family, and the rehab staff work as a team.
-Family members learn about physical and mental changes caused by the stroke and how to help you become functional again.
+Family members learn about physical and mental changes caused by the stroke.
+They also learn how to help you become functional again.

 Rehab medicine is designed to meet your specific needs.
 So each person's program is different.
-Some general treatment components for stroke rehab programs include:
+Treatment in stroke rehab programs may include:

 Treating the basic disease and preventing complications